 There are many retailers, more than 250 this year actually, who take advantage of the Prime Day atmosphere by launching their own deals and offers to draw customers in and drive sales.
-Walmart, Macy’s, Kohl’s, Best Buy, Nordstrom, Dell, Walmart, and Target are some of those who have announced their participation in the Prime Day frenzy this year.
+Walmart, Macy’s, Best Buy, Dell, and Target are some of those who have announced their participation in the Prime Day.
 However, just like Amazon, this is a day for ecommerce sales as well.
 Ecommerce giants such as Ebay are also participating and launching deals.
 In fact, Prime Day has consistently outperformed Cyber Monday in terms of sales and shoppers.
-If your ecommerce is taking advantage of Cyber Monday and not Prime Day, you are truly missing out on a huge market.
+If your ecommerce is celebrating Cyber Monday and not Prime Day, you are missing out on a huge market.

 This year, Prime Day takes place over two days actually: July 15-July 16.
-This is the first time in its history that Prime Day will be a full 48 hours (last year it was only 36).
+For first time Prime Day will be a full 48 hours (last year it was only 36).
 This means even more time for potential shoppers to find your deals, which means even more potential sales.
 If you need convincing as to how big of a shopping holiday this is, check out the following infographic.
 Hopefully it will show you just how much you could benefit from participating in Prime Day deals:

-Some things to keep in mind when preparing your ecommerce business for the storm of visitors you will hopefully get on Prime Day:
+Keep in mind when preparing your ecommerce business for the storm of visitors you will hopefully get on Prime Day…

 Nearly all who shopped on Prime Day last year hope their shopping experience improves in 2019.